Helixneek/fgo-sc-calculator/README.md

 2. Choose the servant that you want to check.
 3. Enter the desired bond level of that servant, between bond 0 to bond 15.
 4. Enter the desired NP level of that servant.
 Extra copies of an NP5 servant will also count.

-### How to run
-Just open the .html file on your device.